Frequently asked questions

 Excluding recommended item specifics will make your item less likely to surface when buyers use the left-hand navigation refinements on the category page; for example, if the seller tag for “colour” is omitted on a listing, then the item will not be shown when the buyer refines by a specific colour, and will only surface when “not specified” is selected on the left-hand navigation.

-Generally speaking, when your items is moved to a new category with different final value fees, it will adopt the final value fees of that new category.
+Generally speaking, when your items are moved to a new category with different final value fees, it will adopt the final value fees of that new category.
 Insertion fees and advanced listing upgrade fees will be based on the original category.
 In cases where the original category has been merged with another category with different fees, you’ll be charged the insertion, and advanced listing upgrade fees of the original category.
 When the listing(s) ends, however, the final value fee will be the one of the destination category.
 For more information on selling fees, please visit our help